openalea/visualea/README.md

 # OpenAlea.Visualea

 OpenAlea.Visualea is the Visual Programming Environment of OpenAlea.
-It allows using OpenAlea packages and to build dataflow graphically.
+It allows using OpenAlea packages without programming language knowledge and to build dataflow graphically.

 ## License